WhitakerLab/WhitakerLabProjectManagement/FUNDING_APPLICATIONS/MozillaScienceLabMiniGrant_June2017.md

 * MIT licensed, documented and tested code that is easy to use and re-use.
 * Modular code that can be repurposed for individual use cases.
-* An easy to install and version controlled python package that can be cited in future publications.
+* An easy to install python package that can be cited in future publications.
 * Version controlled code that permits rigorous reproducible neuroscience.
 * An open and inclusive community dedicated to supporting new and veteran users and contributors.